 It was the ultimate job for a girl who wanted to see the world and live her best life.

-23. Fall Asleep in New York, Wake Up in Amsterdam
+Fall Asleep in New York, Wake Up in Amsterdam

 This KLM flight offered bunks to passengers traveling overseas so they could arrive at their destination rested and refreshed.
-After all, prior to 1960, all plane travel was first-class travel.
+After all, before 1960, all plane travel was first-class travel.
 There was no such thing as coach or tourist class.
 That’s right, no cramped seats or overcrowded cabins – every flight was a luxurious experience!

 Sadly, you can’t book a bunk on a plane anymore due to safety regulations (can you imagine trying to sleep in an overhead bunk during turbulence?!).
 Still, if you’re willing to shell out approximately $60,000, you can fly in your very own private first class cabin on Air Emirates.

-24. The Food was … Something Else
+The Food was … Something Else

 OK, sure, first-class food was served on fancy white china on airlines like Qantas during the 1970s.
 But it was still 1970s food.
 It’s hard to recognize anything in this picture besides the olives.
 Maybe we don’t need to be nostalgic about every aspect of air travel in the past.

-25. You Can Trust Air France to Do Food Right
+You Can Trust Air France to Do Food Right

 Air France, however, has always known how to deliver a top-notch dining experience, and this photo from the 1960s and 1970s proves it.
 Feast your eyes on that bone china plate and that beautifully presented fish course!
 It’s no wonder Air France is still known for their exquisite meals.